 So if antivirus isn’t the answer, what are the possible mobile security solutions?
 What you need is a more robust method of identifying and blocking potential threats including mobile malware.

-With gateway infrastructure, Jamf Threat Defense can detect and intercept malware before it reaches the device.
+With gateway infrastructure, Jamf Protect can detect and intercept malware before it reaches the device.
 The intuitive technology uses cloud intelligence from millions of scanned devices to surface new threats and flag unusual activity.
 Malicious apps can then be scrutinized in real-time, providing zero-day threat detection that you can rely on.
 If a vulnerability is detected within an application, you can disable the software across a fleet of devices to secure your data within seconds.

 Have market trends, Apple updates and Jamf news delivered directly to your inbox.